unconst/Quixand/README.md

-quicksand — Local & Pluggable Sandboxes for AI Code Execution
+quixand — Local & Pluggable Sandboxes for AI Code Execution
 =============================================================

-Quicksand is a local-first sandbox and code interpreter library.
+Quixand is a local-first sandbox and code interpreter library.
 It mirrors the developer-facing API of E2B’s `Sandbox` and `AsyncSandbox` while running locally by default via Docker/Podman, with a clean adapter interface to plug in other backends (your infra, remote HTTP, etc.).

-Why quicksand?
+Why quixand?
 --------------

 - Familiar: mirrors E2B’s concepts and method names where practical